video-db/videodb-cctv-connector/README.md

 A small on-prem connector that relays CCTV/NVR/DVR feeds **outbound** to VideoDB.

-The connector has one job: run inside the customer network, read a local camera/recorder/source, create a VideoDB RTStream push destination, and publish the feed to VideoDB with ffmpeg.
+The connector has one job: run inside the customer network, read a local camera/recorder/source, create a VideoDB RTStream push destination, and publish the feed to VideoDB.

 ```txt